Eating for Energy and a Vegan Diet

 Protein, Iron and Calcium in a Vegan Diet

-Protein– substitute meat with legumes and do not make the mistake of simply replacing meat with soy-base products.
-Soy is best eaten as a condiment not as a meal staple, no more than once or twice per week; it should be organic and fermented such as tempeh and miso.
+Protein– substitute meat with legumes and do not make the mistake of simply replacing meat with soy-based products.
+Soy is best eaten as a condiment, not as a meal staple, no more than once or twice per week; it should be organic and fermented such as tempeh and miso.

-Iron– Even though meat is high in iron, many meat eaters are anemic.
-More iron therefore is not always the answer.
-There are many ways to ensure adequate iron absorption, one is to take vitamin C with meals, this increases iron absorption by 2-3 times.
+Iron– Even though meat is high in iron, many meat-eaters are anemic.
+More iron, therefore, is not always the answer.
+There are many ways to ensure adequate iron absorption, one is to take vitamin C with meals, which increases iron absorption by 2-3 times.
 Good vegetarian sources of iron are whole grains, beans and legumes (you must soak them to release the phytic acid that can inhibit the iron absorption), green leafy veggies, dried fruit, pumpkin and sesame seeds and organic blackstrap molasses.

 B12– to ensure adequate B12 intake people eating a vegan diet should take a supplement and should be taken with food.